Charter Hall Social Infrastructure REIT (ASX:CQE) Declares Interim Dividend of $0.04

-Charter Hall Social Infrastructure REIT (ASX:CQE – Get Rating) announced a interim dividend on Tuesday, September 27th, MarketIndexAU reports.
+Charter Hall Social Infrastructure REIT (ASX:CQE – Get Rating) declared a interim dividend on Tuesday, September 27th, MarketIndexAU reports.
 Stockholders of record on Thursday, October 20th will be paid a dividend of 0.043 per share on Thursday, October 20th.
 This represents a dividend yield of 1.38%.
-The ex-dividend date is Wednesday, September 28th.
+The ex-dividend date of this dividend is Wednesday, September 28th.

 The company has a debt-to-equity ratio of 37.04, a quick ratio of 0.34 and a current ratio of 0.66.